jrpool/form-demo-app/README.md

 To start the application, execute `npm start` (or, if under Windows, `npm run startwin`).

-To reqest a form while the application is running, use a web browser to request either of these URLs:
+To request a form while the application is running, use a web browser to request either of these URLs:

 `http://localhost:3000/form-get`
 `http://localhost:3000/form-post`